-Our primary business objective is to utilize our proprietary technology to become the industry standard for treatment of complex cardiovascular disease.
+Our primary business objective is to utilize our proprietary technology to become the industry standard for treatment of acute coronary syndromes and to provide a superior solution to the common acute problems caused by current stenting procedures, such as restenosis, embolic showers and late thrombosis.
 We are pursuing the following business strategies in order to achieve this objective.